-From 16 to 18 May 2017, PRACE will organise the fourth edition of its Scientific and Industrial Conference – PRACEdays17 – under the motto “HPC for Innovation: when Science meets Industry” in Barcelona, Spain, where the PRACE Ada Lovelace Award for HPC will be presented.
-PRACE initiated this Award in 2016 at PRACEdays16, and Zoe Cournia from Greece was the inaugural awardee.
+From 29 to 31 May 2018, PRACE will organise the fifth edition of its Scientific and Industrial Conference – PRACEdays18 – under the motto “HPC for Innovation: when Science meets Industry” in Ljubljana, Slovenia.

 A nomination should include the following:

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The nomination should be submitted by a recognised member of the HPC community.